 - Janitorial Wage Adjustment.
 The Executive Plan includes \$5.9 million for janitorial wage adjustments in Fiscal 2022 and the outyears.
 This increase affects janitorial contracts at shelters run by DHS and is related to the increased prevailing wage rates. - DHS IT Maintenance.
 The Executive Plan includes \$1.3 million in funding for IT maintenance in Fiscal 2022 and the outyears.
 This increase funds software and hardware costs at the agency. - Vaccines for DHS Shelters.
 The Executive Plan includes \$125,000 for the vaccine rollout at shelters.
 This new need will fund an incentive program aimed to increase vaccine uptake among DHS clients by offering gift cards when vaccines are administered.
-This program is currently in place and funded at \$50,000 in Fiscal 2021. - Healing NYC Expansion.
+This program is currently in place and funded at \$50,000 in Fiscal 2021.

+- Healing NYC Expansion.
 The Executive Plan includes \$100,824 in Fiscal 2022 and \$95,624 baselined in the outyears for the Healing NYC program.
-This new need will fund one navigator position at \$92,000, baselined, whose responsibilities will include providing medication assistance to clients experiencing homelessness with a history of substance addiction.
-The

-Healing NYC program is primarily funded and run through the Department of Health and Mental Hygiene (DOHMH).
+This new need will fund one navigator position at \$92,000, baselined, whose position responsibilities will include providing medication assistance for clients experiencing homelessness with a history of substance addiction.
+The Healing NYC program is primarily funded and run through the Department of Health and Mental Hygiene (DOHMH). - EAF TANF Revenue Shortfall.
+The Executive Plan includes \$85 million in Fiscal 2022 to fund a federal revenue shortfall in EAF TANF funding of \$85 million.
+This change in funding is due to changes in eligibility criteria for the program at the federal level.